 Fariba Alamdari serves as Head of Market and Value Analysis Group at Boeing Commercial Airplanes.
 Dr. Alamdari served as Vice President of Future Market at Boeing Commercial Airplanes since May 24, 2006.
 Dr. Alamdari came to Boeing from Cranfield University, where she was head of the Department of Air Transport and dean of faculty of Engineering, Science and Manufacturing.
 She is the author of more than 80 articles and reports on aviation related issues.
 She obtained her PhD on the economic impact of airline deregulation in 1988 from Cranfield University.
 She has a masters degree in transport economics and a first degree in politics and economic studies.
 She is a member of Air Transport Research Society and a fellow of Royal Aeronautical Society.

-Mark Ericks is a former Bellevue Police Chief, Assistant City Manager of Bothell, and Washington State Representative.
+Mark Ericks is Deputy County Executive, Snohomish County.
+He has formerly served as U.S. Marshal for the Western District of Washington (appointed by President Obama in 2010), Bellevue Police Chief, Assistant City Manager of Bothell, and Washington State Representative.
 While a police officer in Bellevue, he held positions as patrol officer, patrol supervisor, juvenile detective, narcotics detective, Lieutenant of Property Crimes, and Lieutenant of Major Crimes.
 In 1990, Mark was selected to be the Chief of Police for the City of Bothell.
 In 2002, Mark retired from law enforcement and became the Director of Administrative Services for the City of Bothell.
 This position consolidated the former positions of Finance Director, City Treasurer, Director of Human Resources and Director of Information Technology.
 He was then elected three times to serve as a state representative for Washington’s 1st Legislative District.
-He currently serves as the U.S. Marshal for the Western District of Washington, appointed by President Obama in 2010.

 Anoop Gupta currently serves as Distinguished Scientist for Microsoft Research.
 Prior to re-joining MSR, Gupta served as corporate vice president of technology policy and strategy for Microsoft.
 He also served as the corporate vice president of the Unlimited Potential Group and Education Products Group and as corporate vice president and founding leader of Microsoft's Unified Communications Group.
 Before joining Microsoft in 1997, Gupta was a professor of computer science and electrical engineering at Stanford University for 11 years.
 He received the National Science Foundation Presidential Young Investigator Award, and held the Robert N. Noyce Faculty Scholar Chair at Stanford.
 Prior to his role at Stanford, Gupta was on the research faculty at Carnegie Mellon University, where he received his Ph.D. in computer science.
 He holds a bachelor's degree in electrical engineering from the Indian Institute of Technology, Delhi.